 What it showed is how US curbs fail to take into account the soft power value of blacklisted events in countries like Lebanon.
 Although it’s hard to gauge the reach of their messages, their very existence suggests that sanctions aren’t a comprehensive tool.

-New Horizon and four of its key organizers, including chairman Nader Talebzadeh, were sanctioned by the US Treasury Department in February over allegedly facilitating contact between US citizens and the external branch of the Islamic Revolutionary Guard Corps’ Quds Force.
+New Horizon and four of its key organizers, including chairman Nader Talebzadeh, were sanctioned by the US Treasury Department in February over allegedly facilitating contact between US citizens and the Quds Force, the external branch of the Islamic Revolutionary Guard Corps (IRGC).
 The unit backs the Bashar al-Assad regime in Syria and has trained paramilitaries in Iraq.

 “New Horizon hosts international conferences that have provided Iranian intelligence officers a platform to recruit and collect intelligence information from attendees, while propagating anti-Semitism and Holocaust denial,” Treasury Secretary Steven Mnuchin said at the time.